colinpaicemq/EasyICSF/README.md

 Where the parameters are

 -ptype value
 : where value are the "rules" needed by the API.
+With commas to separate them, to make them more readable.

 - For a CIPHER specify -ptype INTERNAL,AES,CIPHER,XPRTCPAC,ANY-MODE
 - For an exporter specify -ptype INTERNAL,AES,EXPORTER